Bill Bergson, Master Detective (novel)

 Bill Bergson, Master Detective (original Swedish title Mästerdetektiven Blomkvist) is a children's novel by Astrid Lindgren.
 It is the first in the series about the Swedish boy detective, in English translation named Bill Bergson (Swedish name: Kalle Blomkvist).

 Plot summary

 Bill Bergson investigates his friend's mysterious cousin, who is behaving suspiciously, and solves the mystery of a jewel robbery.

 Bill and five of his friends also play a mock war game, with the White Roses and the Red Roses vying for possession of an unusual stone.

-Films
+Film

-There is a film based on the book, Bill Bergson, Master Detective, produced in 1947.
+A film based on the book, Bill Bergson, Master Detective, was produced in 1947.